cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 `Message`.
 If the Helper's state is `Finished` or `Rejected`, then processing halts.
 Otherwise, if the state is `Continued`, then processing continues.

-Next, the Helper sends the outbound message to the Leader.
-The Leader computes its next state transition using the function `ping_pong_leader_continued`:
+To continue processing, the Helper sends the outbound message to the Leader.
+The Leader computes its next state transition using the following method on class `Vdaf`:

 ~~~ python
 def ping_pong_leader_continued(